 Another important point to consider is the effect of inflation.
 Over time, inflation erodes the value of the dollar.
 This means that your future mortgage payments will effectively cost less than they do now, as the money you’ll be sending in won’t be worth as much in terms of “real” buying power.

 Instead of pretending to know what’s best in your situation, I though I’d tell you what we’re doing.
 We’ve actually gone back and forth on this issue, but ultimately decided to do a bit of both.
 And yes, I know that answer is a total cop-out, but it is what it is.

-We are currently in the fortunate position of being able to max out our retirement accounts while having enough left over to put some extra cash toward our mortgage and to work on building up a non-retirement portfolio, so… That’s exactly what we’re doing.
-I view it as a bit of extra diversification.
+We are currently in the fortunate position of being able to max out our retirement accounts while having enough left over to put some extra cash toward our mortgage and to work on building up a non-retirement portfolio.
+So, that’s exactly what we’re doing.
+I view it as “extra diversification.”

 A bit over a year ago, we refinanced from a 30 year fixed rate mortgage down to a 15 year fixed rate mortgage.
 In doing so, we cut our time horizon in half.
 Beyond that, we’ve been sending in an extra principal payment every month, further reducing the time until we’re mortgage-free.